Rai-tez/RIce-Leaf-Disease-Detection/README.md

 What this study lacks is the presence of normal rice leaf without any of the diseases.

-descs:
+Notebooks:
-CNN-BILSTM-ATTENTION++.ipynb - initial ntbk we ended up with CNN-BILSTM-ATTENTION-V2++(WITH AND WITHOUT ATTENTION) - the main ntbk Prediction - separate ntbk for running existing models that has been outputted by CNN-BILSTM-ATTENTION-V2++(WITH AND WITHOUT ATTENTION) for single image predictions
+* CNN-BILSTM-ATTENTION++.ipynb - initial ntbk we ended up with.
+* CNN-BILSTM-ATTENTION-V2++(WITH AND WITHOUT ATTENTION) - the main ntbk.
+* Prediction - separate ntbk for running existing models that has been outputted
+* by "CNN-BILSTM-ATTENTION-V2++(WITH AND WITHOUT ATTENTION)" for single image predictions.
+* DATA_PREPARATION - Notebook for processing images before using it in the
+* "CNN-BILSTM-ATTENTION-V2++(WITH AND WITHOUT ATTENTION)" notebooks.

+PDFs are just the best outputs of our models, the models are not in the model_checkpoint folders anymore due to size limitations implemented by Github